 The combustion chamber is completely sealed to prevent any carbon monoxide from entering into the coach.
 Oxygen is drawn into the chamber through the upper vent and exhaust fumes expelled through the lower vent.

 The basic operation of furnace is performed by thermostat mounted on interior wall of your coach.
 Thermostat shown is used with central air conditioner.
-Should you have different type it would not be for central air system.
+Should you have different central air system.